ctlab/GScour/README.md

 Result file will be needed: project_name.proteinortho.tsv or project_name.poff.tsv if synteny;
 #### 1.2 Form ortologs table
 - Form a ortologs table with fulfillment of requirements: single-copy orthologs only, group (minimal number of species in group), required species (one target species in relation to which the analysis is made).
-Use --help for help with arguments.
-Result will be recorded to project_name_formed_orthologs_table.tsv;
+Result will be recorded to the file with prefix 'formed', for example, formed_project_name.poff.tsv;
-`python get_orthologs_table.py --project project_name --species 8 --group 6 --required 6`
+`python get_orthologs_table.py --ortho /path/tothe/project_name.poff.tsv --species 8 --group 6 --required 6`

 ### 2. Sequences
 #### 2.1.
 Get nucleotide sequences
 Annotation .gbff, genomes .fna and cds_from_genomic.fna are needed.
-Use --help for help with arguments.
 Firstly, try to extract sequences from cds_from_genomic.fna, else from .gbff.
 Result: .fna file with sequences and .log file with summary for every .fna.
 See log in "get_ortho_nuc_seqs.log".
 `python get_ortho_nucleotides.py --ortho /abspath/to/thetable/project_name_formed_orthologs_table.tsv --gbff /abspath/tothe/gbff_folder/gbff/ --cds /abspath/tothe/cds/cds_refseq/ --genome /abspath/tothe/fnafiles/genomes/ --species 8 --group 6 --out /abspath/tothe/nuc_out_folder/`
 #### 2.2 Check duplicates
 Perform additional check to exclude duplicates